libmapper/libmapper/README.markdown

-We were already using [Open Sound Control](http://opensoundcontrol.org/) for this purpose, but needed a way to dynamically change the mappings--not only to modify the destinations of OSC messages, but also to change scaling, or to introduce derivatives, integration, frequency filtering, smoothing, etc.  Eventually this grew into the use of a multicast bus to publish signal metadata and administrate peer-to-peer connections between machines on a local subnet, with the ability to specify arbitrary mathematical expressions that can be used to perform signal conditioning.
+We were already using [Open Sound Control](http://opensoundcontrol.org/) for this purpose, but needed a way to dynamically change the mappings – not only to modify the destinations of OSC messages, but also to change scaling, or to introduce derivatives, integration, frequency filtering, smoothing, etc.  Eventually this grew into the use of a multicast bus to publish signal metadata and to administrate peer-to-peer connections between machines on a local subnet, with the ability to specify arbitrary mathematical expressions that can be used to perform signal conditioning.